Olivia Rodrigo: Driving Home 2 U

 Olivia Rodrigo: Driving Home 2 U (stylized in all lowercase and subtitled A Sour Film) is a 2022 American documentary directed by Stacey Lee, released to Disney+ on March 25, 2022.
 Based on the making of Olivia Rodrigo's debut album, Sour, the documentary is about a road trip Rodrigo took between Salt Lake City and Los Angeles along with her live band, where they performed songs from Sour on different spots along the trip.
 The documentary also contains clips of Rodrigo and Sour producer Dan Nigro, as well as interviews where Rodrigo explains the meaning behind songs from the album.
 The documentary won "Best Music Documentary" at the 2022 MTV Movie & TV Awards and was nominated for "Best Longform Video" at the 2022 MTV Video Music Awards.

 Synopsis

 The official synopsis released to Disney+ states "Grammy nominated singer-songwriter Olivia Rodrigo takes a familiar road trip from Salt Lake City, where she began writing her debut album Sour, to Los Angeles.
 Along the way, Rodrigo recounts the memories of writing and creating her record-breaking debut album and shares her feelings as a young woman navigating a specific time in her life.
 Through new live arrangements of her songs, intimate interviews and never-before-seen footage from the making of the album, audiences will follow Olivia along on a cinematic journey exploring the story of Sour.
-Directed by Stacey Lee, Olivia Rodrigo: Driving Home 2 U is a Disney+ original film from Disney Branded Television, directed by Stacey Lee and produced by Interscope Films and Supper Club."
+Olivia Rodrigo: Driving Home 2 U is a Disney+ original film from Disney Branded Television, directed by Stacey Lee and produced by Interscope Films and Supper Club."